GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Discussion and Mitigation

-\textbf{Stage 4: Publication and Propagation.} Once published, ghost citations become permanent fixtures.
-Our discovery of ``repeated invalid citations'' (appearing in up to 16 papers) reveals that researchers copy citations from existing papers, compounding errors across the literature.
+\textbf{Stage 1: Generation.} When researchers ask LLMs to suggest citations, they generate citations from their internal parameters, combining real author names, authentic venue titles, and domain-specific terminology into references that appear legitimate but do not exist.
+These fabricated citations are structurally valid, complete with realistic titles, author lists, and publication years, but no corresponding paper was ever published.
+Researchers often cannot detect this fabrication by inspection alone, as the generated references look indistinguishable from genuine ones.

+\textbf{Stage 2: Adoption.} Researchers, facing time pressure or unfamiliarity with a subfield, copy these AI-generated citations directly into their manuscripts without verification.
+They may perform only superficial checks, such as confirming the title ``looks reasonable'' or the author name is recognizable, rather than searching for the paper in an academic database or reading its abstract.
+This cognitive offloading leads users to accept AI outputs without question: because the model produces coherent, well-formatted text, users treat the citations as accurate without independent verification.
+In our user study, participants who used AI assistance inserted invalid citations at significantly higher rates than those who did not, demonstrating that the convenience of automated generation directly enables adoption of fabricated references.

+\textbf{Stage 3: Review Failure.} Peer reviewers, already burdened with evaluating methodology, novelty, and correctness, lack the time and tools to verify every citation in a manuscript.
+Academic publishing operates on a presumption of good faith: reviewers assume authors have read and accurately cited the works they reference.
+Reviewers do not routinely verify citations by searching for them in academic databases, and submission systems do not flag potentially invalid references automatically.
+Consequently, ghost citations pass through the review process undetected, receiving the implicit endorsement of peer review without ever being validated.

+\textbf{Stage 4: Publication and Propagation.} Once a paper containing ghost citations is published, those references enter the permanent scientific record.
+They appear in bibliographic databases, are indexed by search engines, and become available for other researchers to discover and cite.
+Our analysis reveals ``repeated invalid citations,'' the same erroneous reference appearing in up to 16 distinct papers, demonstrating how invalid citations propagate through the literature as researchers may copy references from existing works.
+Each subsequent citation makes the error harder to spot: a ghost citation that has been cited multiple times appears more credible simply by virtue of its repeated appearance, creating a self-reinforcing cycle of contamination that is increasingly difficult to detect and correct.

-Together, these four stages form a self-reinforcing pipeline that creates an illusion of evidential support while contaminating the citation graph with phantom nodes and invalid edges.
-Left unchecked, this contamination threatens to fundamentally undermine scholarly communication: as fabricated citations accumulate, the research community may be forced to shift from its foundational presumption of trust to one of systematic skepticism, imposing unsustainable verification burdens on every researcher. \textit{We urgently call for coordinated action to disrupt this pipeline at multiple points} before the problem becomes intractable.
+Together, these four stages form a self-reinforcing pipeline that creates \textit{an illusion of evidential support} while contaminating the citation graph with phantom nodes and invalid edges.
+If this continues, the research community will face a choice: either maintain the current trust-based system and accept growing contamination, or shift to universal verification and impose heavy burdens on every researcher. \textit{We urgently call for coordinated action to disrupt this pipeline at multiple points} before the problem becomes intractable.